Analytical solutions for optimal photon absorption into inhomogeneous spin memories

-Let us consider a single cavity mode interacting with an external radiation field and an ensemble of $N$ spins as schematically depicted in Fig. \ref{fig:setup}.
+Let us consider a single cavity mode interacting with external and internal radiation fields and an ensemble of $N$ spins within the cavity as schematically depicted in Fig. \ref{fig:setup}.
+The single-mode is supported by the cavity, while the internal radiation field refers to the remaining modes in the cavity.
 We assume that the dipole and rotating-wave approximations are valid for this setup.
 The $i$th spin system comprises a ground state level $\ket{0}_i$ and an excited level $\ket{1}_i$ of different parity and they are separated by an energy difference $\hbar \omega_i$.
 It is assumed that the frequency $\omega_i$ is inhomogeneously broadened around a central frequency $\omega_s$.
-The dipole coupling $g_i$ of each spin, which involves the transition dipole moment of the states and the normalized mode function of the single-mode radiation field in the cavity, is distributed also inhomogeneously.
+The magnetic dipole coupling $g_i$ of each spin, which involves the transition dipole moment of the states and the normalised mode function of the single-mode radiation field in the cavity, is distributed also inhomogeneously.
 A microscopic model of the external radiation field allows us to describe the propagation of photons outside the cavity and photons can enter this cavity by transmission through a mirror.
 We also assume that the typical interaction times are small enough to neglect the spontaneous emission of photons from any excited state $\ket{1}_i$.
 Within these considerations, the evolution is described by the Hamiltonian